rokath/trice/docs/TriceCacheSpec.md

 29    | 1:insert | 1:valid | 1:valid | 0:cleaned  | 1:yes      | Test_29_11100_insert_on_valid_cCache_valid_iCache_cleaned_edited_file
 30    | 1:insert | 1:valid | 1:valid | 1:inserted | 0:not      | Test_30_11110_insert_on_valid_cCache_valid_iCache_inserted_not_edited_file
 31    | 1:insert | 1:valid | 1:valid | 1:inserted | 1:yes      | Test_31_11111_insert_on_valid_cCache_valid_iCache_inserted_edited_file

+## Issues

+- When a `trice i -cache && make && trice c -cache` sequence is executed, it could happen with in an editor opened and unedited files containing Trice statements, that the editor does not refresh the file view again after the `trice clean -cache` command.
+  - It looks like the Trice IDs were not cleaned.
+  - Closing and opening the file again shows, that the Trice IDs are indeed cleaned.
+  - If the file is edited then without refreshing the view, that means with the shown Trice IDs, this is no problem, because after saving the edited file, it gets processed anyway, so no data loss is possible.
+  - An automatic view refresh (close & open) for the editor could help here.
+But how to do that in an universal way?